ThomasRohde/jArchi-CreateDialog/README.md

 A `group`composite of widgets framed by a titled border.
 Typically used on a form to group related widgets
 #### group ####
-A `group`composite of widgets framed by a titled border.
-Typically used on a form to group related widgets

 ### pages ###
 ![pages](https://github.com/ThomasRohde/jArchi-CreateDialog/blob/main/images/pages.png)

 The type `pages` are a sequence of `forms` that are navigated by buttons to advance or go back from the current page, as well as a finish button.
 Pages are only awailable for the wizard dialog type
 #### pages ####
-The type `pages` are a sequence of `forms` that are navigated by buttons to advance or go back from the current page, as well as a finish button.
-Pages are only awailable for the wizard dialog type

 ### folder ###
 ![folder](https://github.com/ThomasRohde/jArchi-CreateDialog/blob/main/images/folder.png)